takayamaekawa/devfolio/source/_posts/Website-Terms-and-Policies.md

 ---

 <!--
-Copyright (c) 2025 bella2391
+Copyright (c) 2025 verazza
 This file is distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 See the LICENSE file in the source directory for details.
 (https://creativecommons.org/licenses/by-nc-sa/4.0/)
 -->

 ## Note
-This post contains privacy policy and terms of service using at [fmc-web](https://github.com/bella2391/fmc-web).
+This post contains privacy policy and terms of service using at [fmc-web](https://github.com/verazza/fmc-web).

 ## Privacy Policy
 ```